RStudio

 RStudio IDE (or RStudio) is an integrated development environment for R, a programming language for statistical computing and graphics.
-It's available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using a web browser.
+It is available in two formats: RStudio Desktop, a regular desktop application, and RStudio Server, which runs on a remote server and allows accessing RStudio using a web browser.
 The RStudio IDE is a product of Posit PBC (formerly RStudio PBC, formerly RStudio Inc.).

 Reproducible analyses with vignettes

 A strength of RStudio is its support for reproducible analyses with R Markdown vignettes.
 These allow users to mix text with code in R, Python, Julia, shell scripts, SQL, Stan, JavaScript, C, C++, Fortran, and others, similar to Jupyter Notebooks.
 R Markdown can be used to create dynamic reports that are automatically updated when new data become available.
 These reports can also be exported in various formats, including HTML, PDF, Microsoft Word, and LaTeX, with templates specific to the requirements of many scientific journals.

 R Markdown vignettes and Jupyter notebooks make the data analysis completely reproducible.
 R Markdown vignettes have been included as appendices with tutorials on Wikiversity.

 In 2022, Posit announced an R Markdown-like publishing system called Quarto.
 In addition to combining results of R, code and results using Python, Julia, Observable JavaScript, and Jupyter notebooks can also be used in Quarto documents.
 Compared to the file extension .Rmd that R Markdown has, Quarto documents have the file extension .qmd.

 One difference between R Markdown files and Quarto documents is defining options in code chunks.
 In R Markdown, they would be inline within the curly brackets.